Clint Eastwood: 1963–1969: spaghetti Westerns and stardom

 In January 1966, Eastwood met producer Dino De Laurentiis in New York City and agreed to star in a non-Western five-part anthology production, The Witches (Le Streghe, 1967), opposite De Laurentiis's wife, Silvana Mangano.
-Eastwood's 19-minute installment took only a few days to shoot, but his performance did not please critics; one wrote, "no other performance of his is quite so 'un-Clintlike'."

-Two months later Eastwood began work on The Good, the Bad and the Ugly, again playing the mysterious Man with No Name.
+Eastwood's 19-minute installment took only a few days to shoot.
+Two months later he began work on The Good, the Bad and the Ugly, again playing the mysterious Man with No Name.
 Lee Van Cleef returned as a ruthless fortune seeker, with Eli Wallach portraying the Mexican bandit Tuco Ramirez.
 The storyline involved the search for a cache of Confederate gold buried in a cemetery.
 During the filming of a scene in which a bridge was blown up, Eastwood urged Wallach to retreat to a hilltop.
-"I know about these things," he said.
+"I know about these things", he said.
 "Stay as far away from special effects and explosives as you can."
-Minutes later confusion among the crew over the word "Vaya!" resulted in a premature explosion that could have killed Wallach.
+Minutes later, confusion among the crew over the word "Vaya!" resulted in a premature explosion that could have killed Wallach.

 The Dollars trilogy was not released in the United States until 1967, when A Fistful of Dollars opened on January 18, followed by For a Few Dollars More on May 10, and The Good, the Bad and the Ugly on December 29.
 All three were commercially successful, particularly The Good, the Bad and the Ugly, which eventually earned $8 million in rental earnings and turned Eastwood into a major film star being ranked for the first time on Quigley's Top Ten Money Making Stars Poll in 1968 in fifth place.
 All three received poor reviews, and marked the beginning of a battle for Eastwood to win American film critics' respect.
 Judith Crist described A Fistful of Dollars as "cheapjack", while Newsweek called For a Few Dollars More "excruciatingly dopey".
-Renata Adler of The New York Times said The Good, the Bad and the Ugly was "the most expensive, pious and repellent movie in the history of its peculiar genre."
-Time magazine drew attention to the film's wooden acting, especially Eastwood's, though a few critics such as Vincent Canby and Bosley Crowther of The New York Times praised his coolness.
+Renata Adler of The New York Times said The Good, the Bad and the Ugly was "the most expensive, pious and repellent movie in the history of its peculiar genre".
+Time drew attention to the film's wooden acting, especially Eastwood's, though a few critics such as Vincent Canby and Bosley Crowther of The New York Times praised his coolness.
 Leone's cinematography was widely acclaimed, even by critics who disparaged the acting.